David Gilmour: The 0001 Strat

-The 0001 Strat is a Fender Stratocaster with a white body, maple neck, three-way pick up selector and a gold anodized pickguard and gold-plated hardware.
-Gilmour bought it from guitar technician Phil Taylor, who had purchased it from Seymour Duncan.
-Duncan states it is a "partscaster", as he assembled it from two different guitars.
-Gilmour used the guitar in the 2004 Strat Pack show that commemorated the 50th anniversary of the Stratocaster at Wembley Arena along with one of his Candy Apple Red Stratocasters (famous for their appearances with Gilmour from 1987 to 2004).
-It has the serial number 0001; however, prototypes had been constructed before this one.
-The origin of the guitar is unknown, and it is unknown whether it is the real 0001 Strat because the neck (which has the 0001 serial number on it) could have been taken off the original.
+The 0001 Strat is a Fender Stratocaster with a white body, maple neck, three-way pick up selector and a gold anodised pickguard and gold-plated hardware.
+Seymour Duncan said it was a "partscaster", as he assembled it from two different guitars.
 The model was used as a spare and for slide guitar in subsequent years.
 In 2019, the 0001 Strat was sold at auction for $1,815,000, setting a new world auction record for a Stratocaster.
 Gilmour also owns an early 1954 Stratocaster, believed to predate Fender's commercial release of the model.

 Other electric guitars

 Along with the Fender models, Gilmour has also used a Gibson Les Paul goldtop model with P-90 pick-ups during recording sessions for The Wall and A Momentary Lapse of Reason.
-It was used for the guitar solo on "Another Brick in the Wall, Part 2".

 Gilmour also plays a Gretsch Duo-Jet, a Gretsch White Falcon, and a "White Penguin".
 He played a Bill Lewis 24-fret guitar during the Meddle and Dark Side of the Moon recording sessions, and a Steinberger GL model which was his main guitar during A Momentary Lapse of Reason recording sessions.

-Acoustics
+Acoustic

-Gilmour has used many acoustic guitars, including a Gibson Chet Atkins classical model, and a Gibson J-200 Celebrity, acquired from John Illsley of Dire Straits.
+Gilmour has used acoustic guitars including a Gibson Chet Atkins classical model, and a Gibson J-200 Celebrity, acquired from John Illsley of Dire Straits.
 Gilmour used several Ovation models including a Custom Legend 1619-4, and a Custom Legend 1613-4 nylon string guitar, both during the Wall recording sessions.
 Martin models used include a D-35, purchased in New York in 1971, and a D12-28 12-string.